OmarSwailam/SkillSearch/README.md

 Skill Search is a website for anyone to create a portfolio and show his projects

 Used in this project:
-CustomUser - CustomManager - ModelForms - Signals - CustomTemplateTags - Search - Pagnitation
+CustomUser - CustomManager - ModelForms - Signals - CustomTemplateTags - Search - Pagitation

 Features:
   - Search
-  - Pagnitation
+  - Pagitation
   - CRUD Profile
   - CRUD Skills
   - CRUD Projects